-There is no single official Linux desktop existing.
+There is no single official Linux desktop that exists.
 It is always a combination of the desktop environments with the open-source Linux distributions, which construct a GUI using certain design rules.

-The collaborative nature of the software development in Linux allows for multiple customizations, pertaining to the needs.
-This includes the possibility of language localization or integration of human-machine interface model which defines Linux use in high-end applications.
+The collaborative nature of the software development in Linux allows for multiple customizations pertaining to the needs.
+This includes the possibility of language localization or integration of the human-machine interface model, which defines Linux use in high-end applications.

 Linux OS has found its place in Netbooks since 2009.
-Asus Eee PC and Acer Aspire One have customized Linux distributions installed, which are dedicated to perform some specific functions, unique to Netbooks.
-This was later developed into Chromebooks which came into the market in 2011.
+Asus Eee PC and Acer Aspire One have customized Linux distributions installed, which are dedicated to performing some specific functions unique to Netbooks.
+This was later developed into Chromebooks, which came into the market in 2011.

 Linux is the topmost operating system software used in servers.

-Linux distribution forms the fundamental of LAMP server-software combination (Linux, Apache, MariaDB/MySQL, Perl/PHP/Python), which is the most popular platform used for website hosting.
+Linux distribution forms the fundamentals of LAMP server-software combination (Linux, Apache, MariaDB/MySQL, Perl/PHP/Python), which is the most popular platform used for website hosting.

-Mainframes are increasingly depending on Linux distributions for the operating system, mainly because of the open source model.
-In 2009, IBM reported that it would largely market mainframe-based Enterprise Linux Server.
+Mainframes are increasingly depending on Linux distributions for the operating system, mainly because of the open-source model.
+In 2009, IBM reported that it would largely market the mainframe-based Enterprise Linux Server.

 Linux OS is also adopted for Supercomputers.
-As of 2017, top 500 supercomputers run some variant of Linux as operating systems.
+As of 2017, the top 500 supercomputers run some variants of Linux as operating systems.

 Major smart devices in the market like phones, tablets, smart TVs, in-vehicle infotainment, etc., are based on Linux.
 The platforms that run on Linux mainly include Android, Firefox OS, Mer, and Tizen.

-Because of the open-source nature of Linux, most of the embedded devices are Linux based systems.
-Majority of customer premises equipment (CPE) uses some Linux based software.
+Because of the open-source nature of Linux, most of the embedded devices are Linux-based systems.
+The majority of customer premises equipment (CPE) uses some Linux-based software.

 For example, Linux is used in stage lighting control systems, digital piano, firewalls, and routers, etc.

-The implementation is endless, due to its seamless behaviour.
+The implementation is endless due to its seamless behavior.

 Due to easy customizability, flexibility, and open-source model, Linux has found its endless applications in various domains.
 The distributions generally used are Debian, Fedora, Ubuntu, Arch Linux, Gentoo, and Slackware.